GoodAI/goodai-ltm/README.md

     agent2 = LTMAgent.from_state_text(state_text)

 Note that this does not restore the conversation session.
-The persist the conversation session call the `state_as_text` method of the session.
+To persist the conversation session call the `state_as_text` method of the session.

     from goodai.ltm.agent import LTMAgentSession